optimalpse/optimalpse.github.io/content/authors/abdullah/_index.md

 #     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Graduated with a BSc degree in chemical engineering and MEng in engineering management from King Fahd University of Petroleum & Minerals (KFUPM).
-His research aspires to support the realization of global sustainability objectives using advanced analytics.
-It involves the investigation of various data-driven optimization techniques to decarbonize existing energy networks, drive their performance to achieve net-zero targets, and plan the transition toward developing clean/low-carbon energy hubs.
+bio: Abdullah is a second-year PhD candidate committed to advancing global sustainability goals through advanced analytics.
+His research focuses on data-driven optimization techniques designed to decarbonize energy networks, enhance their performance to meet net-zero targets, and facilitate the transition towards clean and low-carbon energy hubs.
+Prior to pursuing his PhD, Abdullah accumulated seven years of industrial experience across various sectors of the energy industry.

 interests:
-  - Reinforcement Learning
-  - Optimal Control
-  - Process Systems Engineering
+  - Sustainable Energy Systems
+  - Decarbonization

 education:
   courses: